 by Jack London

-Through Buck’s journey, the novel explores themes of survival, the relationship between humans and animals, and the power of the natural world.
-“Call of the Wild” is a timeless tale of adventure and self-discovery that has captured the hearts of readers for over a century.
+Through Buck’s journey, the novel explores survival, the complex relationship between humans and animals, and the power of the natural world.
+The Call of the Wild remains a timeless tale of adventure and self-discovery that has captured readers for more than a century.

 The Marsh King’s Daughter